ogdhruv/hirethemv2/README.md

 </div>

-### 🧪 Trying the deployed version:
+### 🧪 Trying the deployed version: Register as a new user.
-- 🕵️ username: tester
-- 🔑 password: letmetest

 <ins> <h3> 🚧 The application is not mobile responsive right now. 🚧</h3> </ins>

 ##### _Made with :_